aradi/nanocut/doc/examples.rst

   radius: 10

-This results in a spherical, Td-centered cluster as shown in Figure :ref:`fig-spherical-diamond-td` (radius had been decreased to 10 Angstrom).
+This results in a spherical, Td-centered cluster as shown in Figure :ref:`fig-spherical-diamond-td` (the radius had been decreased to 10 Angstrom).

   .. _fig-spherical-diamond-td:
   .. figure:: _figures/examples/sphere2.png